Modern slavery and human trafficking statement

 If a supplier is found to be accepting of slavery in their business or supply chain we will terminate the contract and notify the relevant authorities.

-In 2017 we implemented a series of activities to mitigate the risk of modern slavery and human trafficking occurring within our organisation and supply chains.
+In 2020 we implemented a series of steps to mitigate the risk of modern slavery and human trafficking occurring within our organisation and supply chains.

 - All staff received guidance explaining what modern slavery is, how to identify it, and how to log concerns.

-- All recruited permanent and temporary staff are subjected to identification and background checking.
+- All recruited permanent and temporary staff are subject to identification and background checking.

 - We have living wage accreditation from the Living Wage Foundation.

-- We reviewed our standard terms and conditions to make sure our contracts with suppliers placed obligations on them to apply the principles of the Modern Slavery Act in their business and supply chains, to assure us that they are complying with this.
+- All contracts on standard GMC terms and conditions included clauses that place obligations on suppliers to apply the principles of the Modern Slavery Act 2015 in their business and supply chains, enabling the GMC to assure ourselves of their compliance with the legislation.

-- We told all suppliers how to log concerns with us about any concerns that modern slavery or human trafficking activity was occurring in our organisation or supply chain through our whistleblowing policy.
+- All suppliers were advised of how to log concerns with the GMC that modern slavery or human trafficking activity was occurring in our organisation or supply chain by our Whistleblowing policy.

-- We ran a workshop to assess whether any suppliers needed further intervention activity to reasonably satisfy us that steps were being taken to prevent modern slavery and trafficking in their supply chains.
-We determined that, given the nature of our supply, the current steps were appropriate in all cases, but we will review this regularly.
+- An audit group consisting of representatives from key teams across the organisation reviewed whether there were any specific suppliers that required further intervention activity to reasonably satisfy us that steps were being taken to prevent modern slavery and trafficking in their supply chains.
+This included checking that suppliers considered at moderate risk of modern slavery and that were within scope had suitable modern slavery statements.
+It was determined that given the nature of our supply the current steps were considered appropriate in all cases, but this would be regularly reviewed.